 ‘Good’ is subjective and means that, in our judgement, the school serves its pupils and their parents effectively, is likely to continue doing well for the next decade (ie it has what it takes to see your child through), and we would recommend it for a child who we think would flourish there.
 Data, exam results, Ofsted or Independent Schools Inspectorate (ISI) reports and our own visits to the school are all considerations, but most important of all is what parents and others tell us of their experience and understanding of the school’s ethos, culture and purpose.
 Fundamental to our school selection process is the belief that every child is individual and has different needs.
 Our reviews cover every part of a school’s offering from educational ethos and pastoral support to the importance placed on extracurricular activities, diversity and inclusivity and SEN, as well as hard data such as public examination results.

 Our reviews are written for parents by parents.
 A school may be considered outstanding by one parent and less so by another.
 For instance, ‘a clear focus on examination results’ will read as high praise to some, as a red flag to others.
-Many ‘good’ schools have imperfections – which we choose to note in our reviews when it is useful to parents for us to do so – and many do not achieve impressive examination results: indeed we search hardest for schools that bring out the best in children regardless of their raw academic ability.
+Many ‘good’ schools have imperfections – which we choose to note in our reviews when it is useful to parents for us to do so – and many do not achieve impressive examination results: indeed, we search hardest for schools that bring out the best in children regardless of their raw academic ability.

 We encourage readers to use examination results data, inspection reports and school prospectuses alongside our reviews – we do not reproduce the wealth of detail that is in them.